soochem/soochem/README.md

 ### Hi there ✨
-🔭 I’m currently studying bioNLP and biomedical AI.
-I'm a research intern at Lunit and a graduate student at Korea University.
+🔭 I'm a researcher at Galux Inc. and received my master's degree in computer engineering from Korea University.
 I majored in biology:deciduous_tree: and data science:dart: when I was an undergraduate!
 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/sumin-seo-781371176/)

 <!--